 Tools do not equal capability

-Buying a model or copilot rarely solves workflow, data, integration, risk, staff adoption, or operating ownership.
+Buying a model or copilot rarely solves process, data, integration, risk, staff adoption, or operating ownership.

 Folium answer